maxshafer/shafer-research-group/content/authors/joseph/_index.md

 ---
 # Display name
-title: Yue Chen
+title: Joseph Duraisingh

 # Username (this should match the folder name)
 authors:
-  - yue
+  - joseph

 # Is this the primary user of the site?
 superuser: false